West Bund Art & Design

-West Bund Art & Design (西岸艺术与设计博览会) or the "West Bund Art & Design Fair" is an annual international contemporary art fair held Shanghai, China during November.

-Location

-West Bund Art & Design is located on the western side of the Huangpu River in Shanghai's Xuhui District.
+The West Bund Art & Design Fair (西岸艺术与设计博览会) is an annual contemporary art fair held every November in Shanghai, China, on the western side of the Huangpu River in Shanghai's Xuhui District.

 History

-Founded in 2014, West Bund Art & Design arranges Shanghai's largest and most prestigious art exhibition.
-This event, which is held from November eighth to November eleventh, is attended by both domestic and international galleries and artists.
+Founded in 2014, West Bund Art & Design is the largest art exhibition in Shanghai, held from 8-11 November.
 Since the founding of West Bund Art & Design, other galleries and institutions have established themselves in the West Bund district, such as the Long Museum and ShanghART Gallery.

-Since 2016 ArtReview Asia has collaborated with West Bund Art & Design to curate 'Xiàn Chǎng', a series of solo artist projects both within the fair around the local area.
+Since 2016, the fair has collaborated with ArtReview to curate 'Xiàn Chǎng', a series of solo artist projects both within the fair and around the local area.

-Art 24 Hours

-West Bund Art & Design has recently organized 'Art 24 Hours', an event which networks between galleries and museums in Shanghai to further develop Shanghai's art scene.

-Transportation

-The closest Shanghai Metro station in the vicinity of West Bund Art & Design is Yunjin Road Station (on Line 11).